Andrew Goodlace to lead Crowdstrike ANZ channel effort

 Prior to that, Goodlace worked for Commvault and VMware in senior sales roles.

-He replaces Jon Fox, who has been promoted to channel vice president for Asia-Pacific Japan.
+Jon Fox, who was the senior channel director for APJ has has been promoted to channel vice president for Asia-Pacific Japan.

 Fox said Goodlace will lead Crowdstrikes channel and alliances in Australia and New Zealand, saying the new hire and his promotion demonstrate the security vendor's continued investment in its channel business in the region.